 Things To Do

-Visit the Central Market
+Visit the Historic Central Market

 Did you know the oldest continuously operated public farmers market in America is located in the heart of Lancaster?
 I somehow always forget how much smaller it is than the famous Reading Terminal Market in Philadelphia.
 Because it’s in the heart of Amish country, you can find plenty of fresh produce, meats, preserves/jams/sauces, and of course baked goods.
 We snacked on some delicious apple cider donuts and a whoopie pie while we browsed.
 If you can’t make it on a Saturday, they’re also open on Tuesdays and Fridays (6am – 3pm).